Peter-obi/Graph_neural_networks_molecular_discovery/GCN_protein_conformations/README.md

 --patience: Set the number of epochs to wait for improvement before early stopping (default: 10).

 ### Data
+You can create the graphs using the create_graphs.py.
+This generates edges between c-alpha atoms within a certain threshold and stores them in a .pt file.
+Usage could be implemented by taking breaking up a trajectory into individual pdb files and then create graphs from that.
+Creativity with this is encouraged!
 The code assumes that the protein data is stored in .pt files located in one or more directories.
 Each .pt file should contain a torch_geometric.data.Data object with the following attributes:
 ```
 x: Node feature matrix of shape [num_nodes, num_features].